 Estimated running times are available for each show on their page.
 However, these too are subject to change.
 We often cannot be completely accurate with running times until the show is rehearsed in its entirety in the theatre – usually the week before the production.
 While most intervals are 20 minutes long, these too can vary a little.
 Also, the beginning of the show is held for a few minutes occasionally for varying reasons.

 It is WAB’s policy to not recommend any particular ballet school in Perth above any other.
 The best people to ask is Ausdance WA (08 9322 6101), an independent advocacy group for dance who maintain the most up to date information about dance schools in the state.

 WAB’s public classes, held on Tuesdays and Wednesdays, are for adults only (over 18 years).
 We recommend dance clothing (leotards, tights…), gym clothes are acceptable but should be tight fitting so instructors can see body shape and alignment.
-If you are enrolling in a full-term ballet class, we strongly recommend you purchase canvas or leather ballet shoes (available from dance shops).
+If you are enrolling in a full-term ballet class, you are required to purchase canvas or leather ballet shoes (available from dance shops).